 Oil and Gas black hole

-There has been little actual analysis of the true impact of an oil or gas well on a property in Colorado, but there has been other research on the East Coast that is basically useless for Colorado.
+There has been little actual analysis of the true impact of an oil or gas well on property values in Colorado, but there has been other research on the East Coast that is basically useless for Colorado.
 Colorado is a bit different than other states like Pennsylvania that have oil and gas development as much of the development in Colorado is near the front range or east that have flatter open views as opposed heavy tree cover therefore the impact on Colorado will be greater than other areas as many people think “out of site, out of mind”.
 So how do we see what the impact on property values is due to close proximity oil/gas development?

 What other “industrial activity” is comparable to oil/gas development?